JkmAS/CompassDirectoryBrowser/README.md

 About
 -----
 COMPASS is a simple directory browser based on PHP, which allows you to browse folders and files in your web server.
-The big advantage is then simple installation, which consists of copying one file.
+The big advantage is simple installation, which consists of copying one file.

 Installation